-The capital of Peru has a powerful appearance due to its Spanish colonial legacy.
+The historic centre of Lima, the capital of Peru, has a powerful appearance due to its Spanish colonial legacy.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.